2 in custody after attempted robbery in Henderson

-No one was injured Thursday morning after an attempted robbery in Henderson.
+No one was injured Thursday morning in an attempted robbery in Henderson.

 Henderson police responded about 12:30 a.m. to reports of an “unknown problem” at a home on Legacy Island Circle, near Pecos Road and Wigwam Parkway, according to Henderson police spokesman Scott Williams.